reactjs/react.dev/src/content/reference/react/use-client.md

 }
 ```

-In this case, it is discouraged to use the `'use client'` directive as it pre-maturely forces all component usages of `FancyText` to be rendered on the client, which comes at a performance cost.
+In this case, it is discouraged to use the `'use client'` directive as it prematurely forces all component usages of `FancyText` to be rendered on the client, which comes at a performance cost.
 As demonstrated in the earlier Inspirations app example, `FancyText` is used as both a Server or Client Component, depending on where it is imported and used.

 ### Using client APIs {/*using-client-apis*/}

 Your React app may use client-specific APIs which are dependent on your targeted client.
-For the browser, some example client APIs include web storage, audio and video manipulation, device hardware, among [others](https://developer.mozilla.org/en-US/docs/Web/API).
+For the browser, some example client APIs include web storage, audio and video manipulation, and device hardware, among [others](https://developer.mozilla.org/en-US/docs/Web/API).

 In this example, the component references the [`canvas`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) element and [DOM](https://developer.mozilla.org/en-US/docs/Glossary/DOM) through the `ref`.
 Both of which are only accessible on the browser so this component must be marked as a Client Component.